hhu-stups/alloy2b/README.md

 # Note
-The tool is still in progress and we do not support the complete Alloy language yet.
-Please send us any Alloy model that cannot be loaded by ProB and does not use any feature listed below.
+Please send us any Alloy model that cannot be loaded by ProB.

-Known missing features:
-- graphs
-- traces
-- binary interactions between different signatures without a parent type except of UNIV

 # Developer Note